calemonte/wordguess-cli/README.md

 ## Notes

-This was my first foray into using JavaScript constructors, which is used to generate the individual letter and word objects.
+This was my first foray into using JavaScript constructors, which are used to generate the individual letter and word objects.